writethedocs/www/docs/conf/sponsorship/prospectus.rst

 =============

-We hold two conferences yearly, one in Portland, USA in May, and one in Europe, currently Prague, in September.
+We hold two conferences yearly, one in Portland, USA in May, and one in Prague, Europe in September.
 Attendence is approximately 400 in the USA and 300 in Europe, and we expect both conferences to sell out.

 Our audience is made up of: